yuqiaocen/PUI2015_ycen/HW8/Plot review from mam1612.md

 ###1.
 Clarity

 I think plot is not really clear.
-It may be better if the plot separate the red column and gray column and mark the nomber on the top of the column.
+It may be better if the plot separate the red column and gray column and mark the number on the top of the column.

 ###2.
 Esthetics